Terms and Conditions

 C. Message Boards and other Public Forums

-As a service to our users, the Site may feature message boards and other public forums where users with similar interests, medical conditions or health goals can share information and support one another.
+As a service to our users, the Site may feature message boards, Facebook groups, and other public forums where users with similar interests, medical conditions or health goals can share information and support one another.
 We may also offer online discussions moderated by medical or healthcare experts.
-Any information shared (including Personally Identifiable Information and Personal Health Information) that you reveal in a chat room, message board, posting or online discussion is by design open to the public and is not a private, secure service.
+Any information shared (including Personally Identifiable Information and Personal Health Information) that you reveal in a chat room, message board, Facebook group, social media, posting or online discussion is by design open to the public and is not a private, secure service.
 In addition, any videos, images or audio files you submit may be redistributed through the Internet and other media channels and may be viewed by the general public.
 You should think carefully before disclosing any Personally Identifiable Information or Personal Health Information in any public forum.
 Anything you have written, posted or uploaded may be seen, disclosed to or collected by third parties and may be used by others in ways we are unable to control or predict, including to contact you for unauthorized purposes.
 As with any public forum on any site, this information may also appear in third-party search engines like Google, Yahoo, MSN, etc. Your account name may be displayed to other users when you engage in certain activities on the Site.